saahilanande/starter-portfolio/content/post/Sentiment Analysis/index.md

 P[“the”] = num of documents containing ‘the’ / num of all documents

+To calculate the bayes theorem we need to calulate probability of each word to its respected document.

 ![png](./5.png)

 # Conditional probability based on the sentiment